Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 Source: S.W.5.1

+Test names must contain three parts: what is being tested, under which circumstances and what's the expected result.
+Follow the pattern: When circumstances, then expected result

 When testers write a new test case or when the test suite is getting big, they try to establish a rule to name test cases in a clear and consistent way; this task implies modifications in the test cases and in particular in their name.
 This recommendation establishes an effective naming rule from the very beginning, avoiding subsequent changes.

 If the name of a test case doesn't describe the starting scenario, the developer should infer it by reading the function's body.